The supplementary file provides additional evidence relevant to promotion and/or tenure review.

 Scholarship portfolio (required)

-The scholarship portfolio, which is provided by the candidate, presents comprehensive evidence of the candidate’s professional activity—scholarship, research, and creative activity—and appropriate evidence of the candidate’s national or international recognition or impact.
-The portfolio typically includes such evidence as copies of published books and articles, recordings of performances or productions, photographs of works of art, installations or exhibits, program notes, etc. It is permissible and advisable for the candidate to include evidence of work in progress in order to assist reviewers in ascertaining the likelihood for future productivity and success.
+The scholarship portfolio, which is provided by the candidate, presents comprehensive evidence of the candidate’s professional activity—scholarship, research, and/or creative activity—and appropriate evidence of the candidate’s national or international recognition or impact.
+The portfolio typically includes such evidence as complete copies of published books and articles, recordings of performances or productions, photographs of works of art, installations, or exhibits, program notes, etc. It is permissible and advisable for the candidate to include evidence of work in progress in order to assist reviewers in ascertaining the likelihood for future productivity and success.
 Such materials will typically be at an advanced stage.
 The most commonly included materials are manuscripts currently under review.

 Teaching portfolio (required)